Known Limitations¶

 Some global statements require whitespaces¶

-The global statements #include
+The global statements #include, #pragma, #ifdef, #ifndef,

-must have at least one whitespace character
+#if, #elif and #define must have at least one whitespace character

 following: